+At Bethesda Medical Centre our focus is on Primary Prevention.
 Early medical interventions improve your chance against common heart diseases.
 However if you do experience chest pain or shortness of breath, please consult your physician or get medical attention immediately.

 Elevated cholesterol levels are known to contribute to plaque build-up or atherosclerosis.
 Our basic Lipid Screening involves measurement of Low Density Lipoprotein (bad cholesterol), High Density Lipoprotein (good cholesterol), Triglycerides, Total Cholesterol and TC/HDL ratio.

 Fasting glucose level, HBA1C measurement, and OGTT (Oral glucose tolerance test) are some of the tests we conduct for basic diabetes screening.
 Early detection and management can prevent progressing to Type 2 diabetes mellitus.
 Early management with diet, lifestyle measures +/- medication can retard or prevent progression to insulin dependency.

 Blood pressure is the force on the blood vessels and heart by the blood flow.
 The two components commonly measured are: systolic pressure (the higher reading), which is the maximum pressure in the arteries when the heart is pumping; and diastolic pressure (the lower reading) which is the pressure when the heart is relaxing in between contractions.
 Hypertension is defined as a blood pressure consistently exceeding 140/90mmHg.
 Hypertension is commonly acknowledged as the ‘silent killer’ because it does not always produce symptoms.
 It is also one of the common condition that causes damages to different organs.
 High blood pressure if left uncontrolled can lead to potentially serious complications like heart attack, stroke, blindness and chronic kidney failure.